-- People who make informed decisions in support of healthy and resilient forests, as voters, consumers, policy makers, landowners, employees, and visitors to the forest. - Voices from diverse populations contributing equitably to meaningful dialogue and decisions. - Indigenous peoples have lived and relied upon forests for millennia, and have rights to forest resources. - More people participating in forestry and resource management post-secondary college, university, and technical programs.
+- People who make informed decisions in support of healthy and resilient forests, as voters, consumers, policy makers, forest owners, employees, and visitors to the forest. - Voices from diverse populations contributing equitably to meaningful dialogue and decisions. - A recognition of and respect for the local indigenous rituals and rights to the natural resources on lands they have traditionally owned or occupied. - More people participating in forestry and resource management post-secondary college, university, and technical programs.